 The final bill included language from Davis’s Helping Military Children Succeed in School Act, to allow schools and districts to effectively track the performance of students of military families.
 This will provide the data needed to address the diverse challenges military children face.

 Susan fought against efforts to cut funding that would have hurt low-income and disadvantaged students.
-Cuts to this funding, known as Title I funding, could have resulted in widening the
+Cuts to this funding, known as Title I funding, could have resulted in widening the achievement gap.
+The Every Student Succeeds Act maintains equal access to education for all students.

 Increasing Access to Pre-K